 2.3.
 When the principle of justification was first formally expressed, many practices, such as the operation of radioisotope production facilities, were already in widespread use, and in general their justification was implicit.
 Under normal conditions, the design, construction, operation and maintenance of radioisotope production facilities result in doses to workers and the public that are a small fraction of the respective dose limits in GSR Part 3 [3].
 However, the operation of radioisotope production facilities can on occasion result in doses to workers and releases of radioactive material to the environment that might be in excess of authorized limits.
-Furthermore, the operation of inadequately designed facilities could result in dose limits being exceeded.
+Furthermore, the operation of inadequately designed facilities could result in elevated dose rates in both uncontrolled areas and unsupervised areas, which could result in dose limits being exceeded.
 In addition, there are other inherent radiation risks, including those associated with the security of radioactive material, the transport of radioactive material and also, ultimately, the disposal of radioactive waste.

 2.4.
-IAEA Safety Standards Series No. RS-G-1.9 [11] establishes the categorization system of radioactive sources based on the concept of dangerous quantities of radioactive material (D-values).
-The D-value is that quantity of radioactive material, which, if uncontrolled, could result in the death of an exposed individual or a permanent injury that decreases that person's quality of life [12].
+IAEA Safety Standards Series No. RS-G-1.9, Categorization of Radioactive Sources [11] establishes a categorization system for radioactive sources based on the concept of dangerous quantities of radioactive material (D values).
+The D value is that quantity of radioactive material, which, if uncontrolled, could result in the death of an exposed individual or a permanent injury that decreases that person's quality of life [12].

 2.5.
 Within this categorization system [11], sources in Category 1 are considered to be the most dangerous because they can pose a very high risk to human health if not managed safely and securely.
 An exposure of only a few minutes to an unshielded Category 1 source could be fatal.
 At the lower end of the categorization system, sources in Category 5 are the least dangerous; however, these sources could give rise to doses in excess of the dose limits if not properly controlled, and therefore they need to be kept under appropriate regulatory control.

-The finished products of radioisotope production generally fall into source categories 3-5.
+The finished products of radioisotope production generally fall into Categories 3-5.
 The category of such products should be determined on a case by case basis for each product.